Combodo/iTop/readme.txt

 Demo mode: to not allow deleting neither changing the org of persons attached to a user account (this to make sure that the portal users will still have access to the customer portal)

+11) Localizations
+The French and English localizations are up to date Czech has been updated thanks to Lukáš Dvořák

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)
      -----------------